repos-scala/scalamachine/README.md

 }
 ```

 Routes are added to the dispatch table using `addRoute` and either `routeMatching` or `routeStartingWith`.
-When created by `routeMatching`, request's with url path matching the route exactly are the only ones dispatched to the resource.
+When created by `routeMatching`, request's with a url path matching the route exactly are the only ones dispatched to the resource.
 With `routeStartingWith` requests whose path match exactly or whose prefix matches exactly will be routed to the resource.
-Each route is comrpised of parts that are determined if the route matches.
+Each route is comrpised of parts that are used to determine if the route matches.
 A `StringPart` matches the corresponding path part (where parts are the list of strings resulting from splitting the path on the "/" character) if the string is exactly equal to the part, ignoring case.
 A DataPart always matches its corresponding path part.
 For example, the first route above would match "/resources/1" but not "/resources/1/sub_resources" or "/resources".
 The second route would match "/other_resources/1" and "/other_resources/2/something" and "/other_resources".

 ### Getting Things Running